ramarao9/Utilities365/README.md

 Refer to the [releases](https://github.com/ramarao9/Utilities/releases) section for the compiled zip file.

+Refer to the [Wiki](https://github.com/ramarao9/Utilities365/wiki) for documentation on the individual components.

-A tool that eases up some of repetitive tasks involved with querying data and metadata.
-Although it's a work in progress it was built to speed up the common tasks I experienced as a developer and hopefully it helps others.
+A tool that hopefully eases up some of repetitive tasks involved with querying data and metadata.
+Although it's a work in progress it was built to speed up the common tasks I experienced as a developer.

 The idea is to add more utilities that solve common problems that we encounter with Dynamics 365.
 So if you have any suggestions feel free to post an issue.
-While this tool acts as a utility it could also be used as a starter template to help you build your own application.
+While this tool acts as a basic utility it could also be used as a starter template to help you build your own application.

 This tool is built using ElectronJs, ReactJS and NPM.
-There are a couple of reasons doing this compared to building it as a WPF application.
+Some reasons that lead to this path as compared to building it as a WPF application.

-- Using HTML, JS and CSS makes development much more easier and faster with all the latest open source frameworks available in the market that can help building complex UIs.
+- Using HTML, JS and CSS makes development much more easier and faster with all the latest open source frameworks available in the market that can also ease up building complex UIs.

-- The code can be easily resused to build webresources, build an NPM package and any other front end development.
+- The code can be easily resused to build webresources, build an NPM package and for other front end development purposes.

-- Support for front end development is huge and has a very big community that could easily solve issues.
+- Support for front end development is huge and has a very big community that could easily help solve issues.

 # Using the Tool